-SDSU Extension will host a livestock environmental training program for concentrated animal feeding operations on December 2 at 8:30 AM CST at the Crossroads Convention Center in Huron (100 Fourth St. S.W. in Huron, 57350).
+South Dakota State University (SDSU) Extension will host a livestock environmental training program for concentrated animal feeding operations on Dec.
+8 at 8:30 a.m.
+CST at the Crossroads Convention Center in Huron (100 Fourth St. S.W.).

 This current training program meets the training requirement of the General Water Pollution Control Permit as long as it is attended within three years of obtaining coverage under the new permit.
 Manure applicators, producers and any other interested individuals who are not currently applying for a permit can also benefit from the information and are encouraged to attend.
 Certified Crop Advisor credits are available as well.